Acknowledging Sadness is Brave

 A purple woman with her eyes closed.

-With depression, you’re not just very sad for a time, but also experience sleep disorders, an inability to get pleasure out of activities you previously enjoyed, a lack of desire in your daily activities, loss of concentration, feelings of guilt.
+With depression, you’re not just very sad for a time but also experience sleep disorders, an inability to get pleasure out of activities you previously enjoyed, a lack of desire in your daily activities, loss of concentration, and feelings of guilt.
 If this is you, it is time to seek professional help.

 However, sadness in itself, as an emotion, is a unique opportunity to get to know ourselves.
 An emotion that some studies relate to greater activation in our body to help us respond after a loss.
 In addition, it is an emotion that needs support and the help of loved ones, not clinical treatment.